-Motivation and emotion perspective of personality.
+Motivation and Emotion perspective of personality.

 Motivation.
 Motivation refers to complex reactions consisting of: Physiological responses such as changes in blood pressure and heart rate; The subjective feelings which we describe as happiness, anger, sorrow, disgust Read More …